olemb/dbfread/README.rst

   pip install dbfread

-``dbfread`` is a pure Python module, so doesn't depend on any packages outside the standard library.
+``dbfread`` is a pure Python module and doesn't depend on any packages outside the standard library.

 To build documentation locally::